KoltonGuthrie/OpenTheNoor/README.md

 #### Added the "Open the noor" sound when attempting to open locked doors

 __[Example](https://youtu.be/vKgmCteDbY8)__

+## 1.1.3
+Fixed not using unique name for syncing configs

 ## 1.1.2
 Added playForAllPlayers option to Config